bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======
+* Oct.
+2020: Our [paper](https://ieeexplore.ieee.org/document/9190712) was accepted to ICIP 2020.
+Congratulations to team!
 * Sep.
 2020: Congratulations to team on Winning [Bronze Medal](/files/2020-inventaipei-winner.pdf) at the Taiwan Innotech Expo Invention Contest.
 * Sep.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9200678) on image filtering was accepted to IEEE SPL.
 Congratulations to team!
 * Jun.
 2020: Our [paper](https://ieeexplore.ieee.org/document/9102832) was accepted to ICME 2020 (acceptance rate=30%).
 Congratulations to team!